Eightyeightdays/cmy/README.md

 Specifications:

 - grid animations run up to 50x50
+- grid size limited to 50x50 for smaller devices
-- save image is available up to 75x75
+- save image is available for grids of up to 75x75
 - max grid size up to 100x100
 - upload image in gif, png or jpg/jpeg
 - save image in png